pratheba/pratheba.github.io/_pages/about.md

 My interest is in 3D Computer vision and graphics, especially in generative modelling, rendering and geometry processing.
 I am interested in exploring problems where theory could be applied to practical 3D geometry and vision problems.

 Before starting PhD, I was a software engineer in Microsoft and start-ups in silicon valley.
 I did my Masters in Computer science at Columbia University, Newyork.
-Outside of PhD, I like to paint, rock climb, hike and run with my dog, Happy.
+Outside of PhD, I like to travel, paint, rock climb, hike and run with my dog, Happy.

 <img src = "/images/happy1.jpg" >
 <small><center><i>Happy says "hi"</i></center></small>